Take 5 minutes to do your 5-a-day back exercises

 - Keep your knees and feet together as you roll your knees from side to side

-- Enjoy that feeling of stretching out the sides of your body
+- Enjoy the feeling of stretching out the sides of your body

-- If you do suffer from back pain caused or made worse by being at work, talk to your employer or HR department.
-They may be able to help you come up with adaptations to your work environment, patterns and activities in order to help you better manage your back pain
+- If you suffer from back pain caused or made worse by being at work: talk to your employer or HR department as they may be able to help you come up with adaptations to your work environment, patterns and activities in order to help you better manage your back pain

-- Eat your fruits and vegetables.
-Good nutrition can help maintain a healthy spine.
+- Eat lots of fruits and veg: good nutrition can help you maintain a healthy spine.